Marks & Spencer share price: what’s the latest ahead of its half-year results

 However, the company has taken steps to attract more customers in the build up to Christmas, with the retailer launching a ‘buy now, pay later’ service in November.
 The service, which M&S created with the help of Australian firm Clearpay, aims to attract younger customers and boost trade during the holiday season.

-You can go long or short M&S with IG using derivatives like CFDs.
+You can go long or short M&S with IG using derivatives like CFDs and spread bets.

 Seize a share opportunity today